How much does it cost to paint a room?

 Most experts suggest that the homeowner always use "brand name paints" in order to allow for single-coat coverage.
 This saves a great deal of both time and money.
 The same is recommended about house painting supplies as well, including roller covers, primer, and fillers.

-For this discussion, we will be considering the materials and costs for painting a 12'x12' bedroom, which averages $200-$400.
+For this discussion, we will be considering the materials and costs for painting a 12'x12' bedroom, which averages between $200 and $400.
 Because it is such a simple project we will look at it strictly in terms of a DIY activity.

 The average costs and materials associated with this project include: